andreashuber69/kiss-worker/README.md

 - Full [TypeScript](https://typescriptlang.org) support with the best achievable type safety for client code
 - Fully transparent marshalling of arguments, return values **and** `Error` objects
+- Works in browsers and on node
 - Sequentialization of simultaneous calls with a FIFO queue
-- Support for synchronous and asynchronous functions and methods
 - Automated tests for 99% of the code
 - Reporting of incorrectly implemented functions and methods
+- At most 2kB additional chunk size in the browser
 - Tree shaking friendly (only pay for what you use)

 ## Prerequisites